Mixed Breeds

 German Shepherd Rottweiler Mix: Shepweiler Breed Information

-Last Updated: May 22, 2023 | 8 min read
+Last Updated: December 1, 2023 | 9 min read

 German Shepherd Rottweiler Mix

-The unique combination of German Shepherd and the Rottweiler creates the furry companion known as the “Shepweiler.”
+The unique combination of the German Shepherd and the Rottweiler creates the furry companion known as the “Shepweiler.”
 They have gone by other names, such as “Rottweiler Shepard,” “Rotten Shepard,” and even “Shottie,” but none of these names have stuck since Shepweilers are not recognized by any Kennel Clubs.

 Both parents are of German heritage, and both are strong and loyal companions.
 They are also considered great working and herding dogs.
-The German Shepherd and Rottweiler mix combines parents that are both so similar that they compliment each other in all aspects.
+The German Shepherd Rottweiler mix combines parents that are both so similar that they complement each other in all aspects.
 While these breeds are very different, they also have some striking similarities.

-Before you take on this companion, know that they aren’t for first-time dog owners as the Shepweiler is “too smart for their own good” and have the size to boss you around.
+Before you take on a Rottweiler German Shepherd mix, know that they aren’t for first-time dog owners.
+The Shepweiler is “too smart for their own good” and has the size to boss you around.
 They’ll thrive in homes that are experienced in socializing big dogs.
 Patience with a Shepweiler will be worth it when you have a calm, good-natured, and loving companion.
+Take a look at the information we’ve gathered below to see if the Shepweiler will be a good fit for your family.

 German Shepherd Overview